Updated March 10, 2023

 Their savings APY won't be as high as you'll find at an online bank, but they do offer a wide range of other products, including credit cards, home and auto loans, and investing through Merrill.

-As for checking, their Bank of America Advantage SafeBalance Banking® is great for students, with monthly service fee waived for students under 25 years old, sole ownership over 16 years old, and no overdraft fees.
+As for checking, their Bank of America Advantage SafeBalance Banking® is a great start for students and young adults, with monthly service fee waived for those under 25 years old, or when you maintain a minimum daily balance of $500 or more in your account, and no overdraft fees.

 Wells Fargo: Best for Small Business